prabi-dhi/product_recommendation_system/README.md

 # Product-recommendation-system

-this project recommended the product using collabritive filtering with knn algorithm.
+this project recommended the product using collabritive filtering

 ## Installation
 you must have to install